Skip to main content

 To match a source query with its associated table, Catalog uses the path of the asset.
 If you have a temporary table with the exact same name and path as a materialized one, there will be a conflict.

-We suggest renaming the temporary table to a unique name.
+Rename the temporary table so it has a unique name.

 Looker-Specific Lineage Issues